HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.InMemory/README.md

 # HoneyDrunk.Vault.Providers.InMemory

-In-memory provider for HoneyDrunk.Vault.
-Ideal for unit testing and integration testing.
+In-memory provider for HoneyDrunk.Vault. **Recommended for unit tests and integration tests.**

 ## Overview

 This provider stores secrets and configuration entirely in memory.
-It supports:
+Perfect for testing where you want fast, deterministic secret access without external dependencies.

+**Features:**
+- No external dependencies (no files, no cloud services)
-- Pre-configured secrets and configuration values
+- Pre-configured secrets and configuration
-- Runtime value updates (add/remove/clear)
+- Runtime updates (add/remove/clear secrets)
-- No external dependencies
-- Fast access (no I/O)
+- Fast access (no I/O operations)
 - Thread-safe operations
+- Works great with xUnit, NUnit, MSTest

 ## Installation